What is Merch by Amazon? In short, it’s an on-demand printing service for t-shirts.

 - You’ll be limited in how many designs you can upload, but you’ll get more opportunities as your sales increase.

 - Amazon handles printing, shipping, and customer service.

 - You just have to do design creation and some marketing.

 - You get Amazon Merch royalties on every sale.

 Whether you want a part-time form of income as a side project or you want to create merchandise for a business you already have, Amazon Merch is a great way to open a new income stream that doesn’t require upfront investment or operating expenses on your part.

 I hope you enjoyed our Merch by Amazon review and if you have any questions at all, please leave them in the comments below.

 Article By James PercivalFounder and Lead Editor of The Selling Guys

-He has 3 children, two dogs and a (now missing) cat.
+James now has three children, two dogs, and a cat.